louvang/mern-auth-heroku/README.md

 9. Finally, you will deploy your application with `git push heroku master`.
 10. It will take a few minutes for your application to deploy but once that is completed, you can use `heroku open` to open your application in your browser.

 Your app should now be deployed on Heroku and complete!

+## Option 2: Github

+Alternatively, you can push your application on GitHub and then connect your Heroku application to your Github account.

+1. Simply create a new application and its name on Heroku and then select "GitHub" as your deployment method.
+2. Click the `Enable Automatic Deploys` button if you want your application to be updated whenever you push updates to your repo on Github.
+3. You'll be asked to connect to your GitHub account if you haven't already and then to select which repo and which branch to deploy.
+4. Click on the `Deploy Branch` button and after a few minutes, your application should be deployed.

+## Updating Your App

 If you want to make further changes to your app, you can create subsequent deployments on Heroku just like you would commit and push your code to a repo:

 1. `git add .`
 2. `git commit -m "comment"`
-3. `git push heroku master`
+3. If deployed via Heroku Git: `git push heroku master`.
+   -- If deployed via GitHub, push your updates as normal: `git push`

 # Resources